 Explore Freetown Christiania

-Visiting Freetown Christiania was an unusual experience but definitely one of my favorite things to do in Copenhagen.
+Visiting Freetown Christiania was an unusual experience but definitely one of my favorite things we did on our Copenhagen trip.
 Established in 1971, this self-proclaimed free state was formed when squatters took over an abandoned military base and formed an alternative society with its own system of government, flag, and currency.

 Visit Christiansborg Palace, above and below ground

 Though no longer the home of the Royal Family, Christiansborg Palace still occupies an important place in the history and present-day life of Copenhagen.
 It is the home of the Danish Parliament and the Supreme Court.

 Christiansborg is also used for important royal ceremonies and meetings.
 In many ways, it maintains the grandeur of a palace with features like the Throne Room and the Great Hall, which displays spectacular tapestries showing the 1000-year history of Denmark.

 One of Christiansborg Palace’s most remarkable features lies below ground—the ruins of the palace.
 Rebuilt multiple times, the current Palace sits on the foundations of a building (Absalon’s Castle) that date from 1167, a small part of which can still be seen.
 There are also later ruins of towers and the palace that burned, which was completed in 1754.

 Amalienborg Palace has been the official residence of the Danish Royal Family since 1794 when Christiansborg Palace burned.
 Amalienborg is unique because it is actually made of four former mansions previously owned by nobility, which the royals took over following the fire.